lagebr/_game/plan.md

 Requirements
 In the first week you should:
     Find a partner - DONE
-    Decide on a topic
+    Decide on a topic - DONE
     Present topic at övning
-    Create a single repo on KTH Github and share with partner - DONE Write a short Project Description, using the repo's README Decide and map out the Project Plan using Features/Milestones via Issue Tracker Start developing!
+    Create a single repo on KTH Github and share with partner - DONE Write a short Project Description, using the repo's README - DONE Decide and map out the Project Plan using Features/Milestones via Issue Tracker Start developing!